cookbrothersconstruction/documentation/employmenthero/Group Leave Requests.md

 ![+ Create Leave Request](https://github.com/cookbrothersconstruction/documentation/blob/main/images/My%20leave%20requests%20screen.png)

-5. Select the appropiate leave category, the dates you are intending to be on leave and add a comment about the leave you are taking.
+5. Select the appropiate leave category, the dates you are intending to be on leave, and add a comment about the leave you are taking e.g "I am going on holiday to Auckland".
 If you have taken sick leave for more than 3 days please submit a medical certificate...`(Check wording with Krystal/Sarah)`

 ![Request Leave Screen](https://github.com/cookbrothersconstruction/documentation/blob/main/images/request%20leave.png)

+6. To edit or delete your leave request please go to Time > Leave.
+From here select the dropdown next to the leave request you want to edit or delete.